Submitting Articles and Other Content

-Modern Health Talk prides itself for being an unbiased and ad-free website and not sought advertisers or posted Google ads so far, but we would consider proposals that are informational and consistent with our message and purpose.
+Modern Health Talk prides itself for being an unbiased and ad-free website and has not sought advertisers or posted Google ads so far, but I would consider proposals that are informational and consistent with my message and purpose.
 Of course ad rates are always negotiable, but here are some ideas for ad placement:

 - Small Ad in Side Bar – The side bar appears on EVERY page and article, except for product comparison pages, giving advertisers the widest possible exposure.
 We can add a “Featured Product or Service” with pricing that varies by duration (week, month, year), how far up the ad is placed, and if there’s any animation.

 - After “Search by Keyword, Phrase” ensures that your (225×130 pixel) ad is seen without scrolling down. ($300/week, $1,000/month, $7,50000/year).

 - After “Scroll through our Tweets” would cost less but puts the ad at the bottom of the page. ($100/week, $350/month, $2,500/year)